Poseidon

 Homer and Hesiod suggest that Poseidon became lord of the sea when, following the overthrow of his father Cronus, the world was divided by lot among Cronus' three sons; Zeus was given the sky, Hades the underworld, and Poseidon the sea, with the Earth and Mount Olympus belonging to all three.
-In Homer's Iliad, Poseidon supports the Greeks against the Trojans during the Trojan War; in the Odyssey, during the sea-voyage from Troy back home to Ithaca, the Greek hero Odysseus provokes Poseidon's fury by blinding his son, the Cyclops Polyphemus, resulting in Poseidon punishing him with storms, causing the complete loss of his ship and companions, and delaying his return by ten years.
-Poseidon is also the subject of a Homeric hymn.
 In Plato's Timaeus and Critias, the legendary island of Atlantis was Poseidon's domain.
+In Homer's Iliad, Poseidon supports the Greeks against the Trojans during the Trojan War.
+In the Odyssey, during the sea-voyage from Troy back home to Ithaca, the Greek hero Odysseus provokes Poseidon's fury by blinding his son, the Cyclops Polyphemus, resulting in Poseidon punishing him with storms, causing the complete loss of his ship and numerous of his companions, and delaying his return by ten years.

+Poseidon is famous for his contests with other deities for winning the patronage of the city.
 According to legend, Athena became the patron goddess of the city of Athens after a competition with Poseidon, though he remained on the Acropolis in the form of his surrogate, Erechtheus.
 After the fight, Poseidon sent a monstrous flood to the Attic plain to punish the Athenians for not choosing him.
+In similar competitions with other deities in different cities, he causes devastating floods when he loses.
+Poseidon is a horrifying and avenging god and must be honoured even when he is not the patron deity of the city.

+Some scholars suggested that Poseidon was probably a Pelasgian god or a god of the Minyans.
+However it is possible that Poseidon, like Zeus, was a common god of all Greeks from the beginning.